-You'd be amazed how fast a full-grown man can turn into a tantrum-throwing child when he's told that a session he wanted to attend is full.
+You'd be amazed how fast a full-grown man can turn into a tantrum-throwing child when they’re told that a session they wanted to attend is full.
 You'd also be surprised (or maybe you wouldn't...) at how a mild-mannered speaker can become a diva when they see their audience consists of only two people.
 I've dealt with both types of meltdowns while managing events, and neither are enjoyable.

-Despite the immaturity occasionally shown by speakers or attendees, the blame for the incidents above lays with me; in both cases I misjudged how many sessions my event needed.
+Despite the immaturity occasionally shown by speakers or attendees, the blame for the incidents above lies with me; in both cases I misjudged how many sessions my event needed.
 In the first example I didn't plan enough sessions, and people were locked out.
 With the second example, I booked too many, and some speakers had to deal with embarrassingly small crowds.

 Planning the right number of sessions matters.
-It's important for attendee experience, it's important for keeping your speakers happy, and it’s important for your reputation as an event manager.
+It's important for attendee experience, it's important for keeping your speakers happy, and it’s important for your reputation as an experienced event manager.

-The challenge is, how do you arrive at the correct the number of sessions you need for your conference?
+The challenge is, how do you arrive at the correct number of sessions you need for your conference?

 We’ve highlighted a few questions to ask yourself to help arrive at the number of sessions you needed.

 For in-person events, classroom-style breakout rooms are the norm but beware of over-reliance on this type of session, as people get bored easily.
 It's good to have a mix of session types, including hands-on-labs and birds-of-a-feather (brainstorms) to appeal to a mix of people and learning styles, and to create variety at your event.